 Our attorneys can work with you to present the case to the judge, proving that the non-compliant party has disobeyed the decree.
 If the issue involves child support payments, the New York Support Collection Unit (SCU) can also take enforcement measures against the non-compliant parent.
 In any case, our firm understands the financial burden caused by missed support payments and we don’t want to see parents fighting to get their rightful time with their children.
 Our goal is to help you find peace in your legal arrangement by enforcing the court orders the state of New York has established.

-Contact The King Law Firm today to discuss your family law case with our Bronx divorce attorneys.
+Contact Family First Legal Group today to discuss your family law case with our Bronx divorce attorneys.